ripple/xrpl-wasm-std/examples/smart-escrows/kyc/README.md

 # KYC Credential Escrow

 This WebAssembly module implements a KYC (Know Your Customer) credential-based escrow finish condition.
-It verifies that the escrow destination account has a valid "termsandconditions" credential before allowing the escrow to be finished.

 ## How it works